 At hundreds of colleges across the country, English departments offer "Black Women Writers" courses.
 It's been this way for a few decades now.
 Those courses are integral to African American literature curriculums.
 The classes deserve more attention in considerations of African American literary studies and general interest in the work of Black women writers.

 Here at Southern Illinois University Edwardsville (SIUE), the department has been offering a Black Women Writers course since at least 1990 (perhaps even earlier).
-We are hardly unique, and our department was not nearly one of the pioneers.
+We are hardly unique, and our department was not one of the pioneers.

 Alice Walker is often credited with teaching the first Black Women Writers courses.
 Prior to teaching the classes, she had experiences that primed her for leading the way.
 She began her undergraduate career at Spelman College in 1961, and she later transferred to Sarah Lawrence College, where she graduated in 1965.